PostgreSQL Hybrid Search Using Pgvector and Cohere

 In this article, we discussed the nuts and bolts of hybrid search and used it in our RAG application.
 By combining keyword and semantic search, the hybrid search system ensures precise, contextually relevant results.
 Here are the benefits of the tech stack we used:

-• PostgreSQL and pgvector on Timescale offer efficient storage and retrieval of dense and sparse embeddings.
+- PostgreSQL and pgvector on Timescale Cloud offer efficient storage and retrieval of dense and sparse embeddings.

 Together, these technologies create a robust search engine capable of handling complex queries and improving search quality.
-Start building your AI application today with pgvector: create a free Timescale account.
+With Timescale Cloud, developers can access pgvector, pgvectorscale, and pgai—extensions that turn PostgreSQL into an easy-to-use and high-performance vector database, plus a fully managed cloud database experience.
+Build your AI application with Timescale Cloud today.

 Learn more